Glycerone kinase

-Thus, the two substrates of this enzyme are ATP and glycerone, whereas its two products are ADP and glycerone phosphate.
+The enzyme characterised from liver converts dihydroxyacetone (glycerone) to dihydroxyacetone phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:glycerone phosphotransferase.
 Other names in common use include dihydroxyacetone kinase, acetol kinase, and acetol kinase (phosphorylating).
-This enzyme participates in glycerolipid metabolism.